 Interest is payable semi-annually on March 1 and September 1 of each year, beginning on September 1, 2008.
+The related issuance costs are being amortized over the life of the 6.75% Unregistered Notes utilizing the straight line method.
 The 6.75% Unregistered Notes will mature on March 1, 2016 and have an overall effective interest rate of 8.55%.
 The 6.75% Unregistered Notes are senior unsecured obligations and rank equal in rights of payment to all of Southern Star's existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.

-The declaration and payments of dividends or distributions to equity holders, under the indenture governing the 6.75% Unregistered Notes, is subject to, with certain limited exceptions, a minimum fixed charge coverage ratio and cumulative available cash flows from operations or leverage ratio, subject to certain conditions, as defined in the indenture.
+The declaration and payment of dividends or distributions to equity holders, under the indenture governing the 6.75% Unregistered Notes, is subject to, with certain limited exceptions, a minimum fixed charge coverage ratio and cumulative available cash flows from operations or leverage ratio, subject to certain conditions, as defined in the indenture.

 The 6.75% Unregistered Notes are subject to certain covenants that restrict, among other things, Southern Star and its subsidiaries' ability to make investments, incur additional indebtedness, pay dividends or make distributions on capital stock or redeem or repurchase capital stock, create liens, incur dividend or other payment restrictions affecting subsidiaries, merge or consolidate with other entities and enter into transactions with affiliates.
+We have the right to redeem all or part of the 6.75% Unregistered Notes at premiums defined in the indenture.